• Skip to main content

 Chocolate-Covered Shoestring Haystacks

-In a matter of minutes and with only three ingredients, you can easily make these sweet, salty, and utterly addicting chocolate-covered shoestring haystacks that are completely hard to resist!
+In a matter of minutes and with only three ingredients and never turning on the oven you can easily make these sweet and salty addicting Chocolate-Covered Shoestring Haystacks.

 Closeup photo of a plate of chocolate covered shoestring haystacks with autumn sprinkles.